 Let’s start off with the basics of each certification.

 This certification focuses on a process-based methodology originally established by the Central Computer and Telecommunications Agency (CCTA) in 1989.
 It offers defined processes and templates to ensure successful project outcomes.
-While it’s primarily used by the UK government, this methodology is commonly used for Information Technology projects around the world.
+While it’s primarily used by the UK government, this project management methodology is commonly used for Information Technology projects around the world.

 Essentially, this method centers around: